 5. It is recommended not to donate more than six times

+As an egg donor, you should not complete more than six egg donation cycles.
+Why can you only donate eggs 6 times?
+For your own health.
 While egg donation is a relatively safe procedure, it involves the use of hormone injections, which can increase your chances of developing ovarian hyperstimulation syndrome (OHSS).
 Although OHSS usually has mild symptoms, it can also be fatal.
-So, it is advisable not to mitigate the risk by limiting your egg donations to only six times.
+So, it is advisable to mitigate the risk by limiting your egg donations to only six times.

 6. Egg donation can take a few weeks to complete

 If you are looking to donate eggs, you should be ready to commit a few weeks to the process.
 Although the actual egg retrieval procedure only takes about 20 minutes, you will have to undergo a thorough screening process, which can last up to six weeks.
 The fertility clinic or agency will need to review your personal and family health history.
-They also need to perform medical and mental evaluations to be sure you are a good candidate for egg donation.
+They also need to perform medical and mental evaluations to make sure you are a good candidate for egg donation.

 7. You will probably need to be matched with an intended parent before you can donate eggs